pombreda/graphkit/README.md

 contains information about a project's code, and a set of source analyzers (called **graphers**) that output this data.

-**The sourcegraph data:** A project's sourcegraph describes every definition (of a type, variable, class, etc.) and maps every reference to a definition in its source code files to its target.
+**The source graph:** A project's source graph describes every definition (of a type, variable, class, etc.) and maps every reference to a definition in its source code files to its target.

 **Graphers:** For each supported language, GraphKit provides a source analyzer